Agnogh/pirate-resort/README.md

 - Duplicate items in the food menu (2 times "sea beast burgers")
 - Addon to Read me
 - Various minor enhancements
+- Changing from style=number (where there are increase and decrease numberical value) to style=tel (where we can add letters on top of numbers, but we do not have buttons for increase or decrease numerical value)

 ## Thanks